STRESSORS OF FLIGHT

 - The anxiety of the call, the flight time while caring for a sick patient, and even the flight itself can cause undue stress.

-- Night flying is more dangerous because you cannot see even with night vision goggles (NVGs).
+- Night flying is more dangerous because of limited visibility even with the aid of night-vision goggles (NVGs).
 This demands consistent situational awareness, which can add to fatigue and stress, especially in unfamiliar terrain.

 Personal and Psychological Stressors